About the Ozark Society

 Dr. Compton was one of six charter members inducted into the Arkansas Outdoor Sportsman’s Hall of Fame in September 1992.
 Since then, seven other Ozark Society members have been inducted into the Hall: Harold Alexander of Conway; Dr. Rex Hancock of Stuttgart; Jane Stern of Pine Bluff ; Bill Apple of Little Rock; George Fisher of Little Rock; Dr. Joe Nix of Arkadelphia; and Kay Kelley Arnold of Little Rock.

 The Ozark Society has remained a strong regional organization because it has not allowed itself to be diverted from its principal purpose – the preservation of wild and scenic rivers, wilderness, and unique natural areas.
-It’s primary focus is the Ozark-Ouachita region and its associated bottom land habitat.
+It’s primary focus is the Ozark-Ouachita region and surrounding lowlands.
 The parent Ozark Society serves the membership-at-large – which ranges from Alaska to Florida and several foreign countries – but there are also autonomous chapters that serve as a focal point for membership activities in their areas.
 There is a network of chapters in Arkansas, Louisiana, Oklahoma and Missouri, all active in conservation affairs in their states.
 The chapters have separate dues, but membership in the parent organization is also required so that chapter members will have access to the full range of society services, including the Pack & Paddle newsletter, public speaking, consolidated outing schedules, conservation “action” notices, and book discounts.